 Let's try out the 2D transfer function editor now.
-Close any data you have open, and then navigate your USB stick to find and load hand16.uvf.
+Close any data you have open, including the 1D Transfer Function editor, and then navigate on your USB stick to find and load hand16.uvf (pictured on the right).
 In the "Rendering Options" widget, switch to using the 2D transfer function by clicking the radio button next to the "2D Transfer

 Function" render mode.
-Next, click the button on the right to bring up the 2D transfer function editor.
-Somewhat similarly to the the 1D editor, you'll be presented with a window that shows the transfer function on the right and has some UI widgets to control more subtle parameters on the left:
+Next, click the button on the right of "2D Transfer Function" to bring up the 2D transfer function editor.
+Somewhat similarly to the 1D Transfer Function editor, you'll be presented with a window that shows the transfer function on the right and some UI widgets on the left if you are in expert mode.
+You will see UI widgets on the bottom of the window if you are in basic mode.
+If you are in basic mode, click on the 'expert mode' mode button at the bottom of the 2D Transfer Function window.
+Once expert mode is enabled you will see the following:

 The default transfer function is simply the large white box you see in the middle, outlined by the red lines.
-As a backdrop, you are looking at a histogram of our data just like in the 1D case, except now we have the added dimension of gradient magnitude as the Y axis.
+As a backdrop, you are looking at a histogram of your data just like in the 1D case, except now we have the added dimension of gradient magnitude on the Y axis.
 This magnitude measures the difference between neighboring voxels.
-The theory is that high gradient data values will cluster around a boundary in the data.
+The theory is that high gradient data values will cluster around a boundary in the data, and low gradients will indicate a single material.
 The red-outlined box is the transfer function itself: all the data values it covers will appear in the visualization.